jamesccupps/jamesccupps.github.io/PROTOCOL.md

 When deserializing:

-1. Read 4 bytes for `payload_length`.
-Buffer at least that many bytes.
+1. Read 4 bytes for `total_length` (u32 BE).
+The full frame is exactly `total_length` bytes on the wire; buffer until `total_length` bytes are available before continuing.
 2. Read 4 bytes for `session_msg_type`.
 3. Read 4 bytes for `sequence_number`.
-4. Read 1 byte for `direction` (see §8.3 for `direction` values including error responses).
+4. Read 1 byte for `direction` (see §8.3 for direction values, including error responses).
-5. Read four NUL-terminated strings.
+5. Read four NUL-terminated strings (slots 1 through 4).
 6. Read 2 bytes for `wire_opcode` (big-endian).
 7. Read 2 bytes for `cpi_sub_opcode` (big-endian).
-8. The remaining bytes are operation-specific payload; consult the per-opcode definition.
+8. The remaining bytes (up to `total_length` from the start of the frame) are the operation-specific payload; consult the per-opcode definition.

 ### 8.3 Direction Byte Values